kimmeld/DeepStackRekognitionShim/README.md

 Since AWS Rekognition is pay-per-usage, there are some options to be aware of which will greatly impact your AWS bill.

+The following options cause Blue Iris to make extra calls to the shim, each call will increase your AWS bill:

 * "Detect/ignore static objects" seems to cause periodic calls to the shim to look for static objects.
-This will increase your AWS bill.
-* "+ real-time images" will cause each motion detection to make multiple calls to the shim.
-This will increase your AWS bill, but may be useful in some circumstances.
+* "+ real-time images" will cause each motion detection to make multiple calls to the shim based on the settings.
+* "Begin analysis with motion-leading image" causes Blue Iris to make an extra call to the shim each time motion is detected.

+Each of these will impact how well the AI can detect things, so it's important to monitor its performance and adjust the settings to suit your needs.

 I recommend monitoring the output of the shim after making any changes to see how often Blue Iris is calling it.
 I also recommend setting up a budget alert in AWS so that things don't get out of hand.